 Best places to practise Bushcraft in Wales

-Wales truly is an amazing country, with flowing mountain ranges and vast forests, it has everything you could want from the wild, and couldnt be a better place to practise your bushcraft skills.
+Wales truly is an amazing country, with flowing mountain ranges and vast forests, it has everything you could want from the wild and couldn’t be a better place to practice your bushcraft skills.

-In the UK there are only 2 areas where you are allowed to wild camp, which is almost all of Scotland and parts of dartmoor, however one of my personal favorites is Wales which has many campsites avaiable all over.
-Having said that if you have the land owners permission then you can camp anywhere you like.
+In the UK there are only 2 areas where you are allowed to wild camp, which is almost all of Scotland and parts of Dartmoor, however, one of my personal favorites is Wales which has many campsites available all over.
+Having said that if you have the landowner’s permission then you can camp anywhere you like.

 Snowdonia is the tallest mountain in all of Wales and England and is surrounded by miles of other, almost as tall mountains and hills.
 The 2nd biggest mountain in Wales is called Cadir Idris and is located within the same range.
 Anywhere on both mountains can offer stunning views, flowing streams and forested areas, with various campsites surrounding both mountains.